jeffryrodarte0816-commits/Low-Light-detection-Pi5/train the model(Jetson).md

-# Tran model with Jetson
+# Train model with Jetson
 Thus we
 Make sure you are within wanted folder so that the model is installed within the desired folder: Thus we "cd" into the ultralytics folder to have yolov11n.pt installed in there.
 Also check the yolo settings to have the runs and datasets pe placed where wanted: